The Insights scripting environment is available in Insights in ArcGIS Enterprise and Insights Desktop.

 Save your script to a model

-The script in your scripting environment can be added to your model as an Insights scripting module using the Add To Model button .
-The scripting module can be edited from the Analysis view
+The script in your scripting environment can be added to your model as an Insights script using the Add To Model button .
+The Insights script can be edited from the Analysis view

 Clear or close the scripting environment

 The script, including all In[ ] and Out[ ] cells, can be cleared using the Restart button .
-Clearing the scripting console cannot be undone.
+Clearing the scripting environment cannot be undone.

 If you need to switch between the Insights page and the scripting environment, it is best practice to minimize the environment using the minimize button rather than closing it, so you will not lose your scripts.